Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

-i.e., the value at an earlier time $\tau - d(r(p_n), r(I))$, offset by the network latency.
-We assume that values from different signal sources are additive, i.e, the sources do not generate overlapping transactions.
-Generalizing for an arbitrary region $r \in R$, the aggregate block value observed by a proposer in region $r$ is
+We assume that values from different signal sources are additive, i.e., sources do not generate overlapping transactions.
+Generalizing to an arbitrary proposer located in region $r \in \mathcal{R}$, the aggregate block value available at release time $\tau$ is given by